Unit 6 - Practice Quiz

 B. K-means clustering

-C. Linear regression
+C. Logistic regression

 10 When applying K-means clustering to segment an RGB color image, what do the data points typically represent?